-HHFDC distributes its HTF funds to all four counties, including the City and County of Honolulu, as Subgrantees.
-More than one-half of the state's population reside in the City and County of Honolulu, so HHFDC elected to annually award one-half of its allocation (after retention of 5% for allocation costs) to the City and County of Honolulu, and the other one-half rotated between the neighbor island counties, on the same rotation as HHFDC's HOME funds.
-However, for PY2021, HHFDC has elected not to award HTF funds to the City and County of Honolulu, to allow time for the City to increase its capacity to administer the HTF program and funds.
-Since the County of Hawaii is scheduled to receive the neighbor island portion of the PY2021 HTF, HHFDC will award the entire PY2021 HTF allocation to the County of Hawaii.
-HHFDC will allow pre-award costs for planning activities and preparation of the HTF allocation plan of up to 5% of the minimum allocation amount of \$3 million.
+HHFDC has distributed its HTF funds statewide to all four counties, as Subgrantees.
+More than one-half of the state's population reside in the City and County of Honolulu, so HHFDC initially elected to annually award one-half of its allocation (after retention of 5% for allocation costs) to the City and County of Honolulu, and the other one-half rotated between the neighbor island counties, on the same rotation as HHFDC's HOME funds.
+However, for PY2022, HHFDC has elected not to award HTF funds to the City and County of Honolulu, to allow time for the City to increase its capacity to administer the HTF program and funds.
+Since the County of Kauai is scheduled to receive the neighbor island portion of the PY2022 HTF, HHFDC will award the entire PY2022 HTF allocation to the County of Kauai.
+HHFDC will allow pre-award costs for planning activities and preparation of the HTF allocation plan of up to 5% of the state's allocation amount.

 Should a Subgrantee be unable to identify an eligible HTF project(s) and/or complete the tasks to meet the commitment requirements within a specified timeframe, HHFDC, in its sole discretion, shall first seek alternate activities from the remaining Subgrantees and, finding none, from eligible recipients.